infin8amit/Accenture_JobSimulation/README.md

 # Accenture_JobSimulation
 ****************************************************
-# README: Client Project Analysis and Presentation
+# Client Project Analysis and Presentation

 ## Overview
 This project focuses on analyzing a client project brief to understand their business problem, preparing and cleaning datasets for analysis, and creating a compelling PowerPoint presentation.
 The tasks are designed to demonstrate data analysis skills, provide actionable insights, and effectively communicate findings to both clients and internal team members.